Digital Forensics: Unraveling the Code of Cyber Investigations

 Digital Forensics, often referred to as computer forensics, traces its roots back to the early days of computing.
 The need to investigate computer-based crimes became apparent as technology advanced.
 The 1980s saw the inception of the field with the increasing use of personal computers.
 At this stage, digital forensics primarily focused on retrieving data from physical storage media like floppy disks and hard drives.

-Methodologies of Digital Forensics
+Types of Digital Forensics in Cyber security

 -